 This code snippet illustrates how to create a figure with two vertically stacked subplots, each with its own title and style.

-For those working with dataframes, Matplotlib integrates seamlessly with Pandas, allowing direct plotting from dataframe objects.
+For those working with dataframes, Matplotlib integrates smoothly with Pandas, allowing direct plotting from dataframe objects.
 This integration is particularly useful for quick exploratory data analysis.

 import pandas as pd